banool/team_heist_tactics/IDEAS.md

 For protobuf, I think https://github.com/danburkert/prost.

-Use tera for the templates.
+Use askama for the templates.

 ## Thoughts on storage